WARNING! |

 Small bristleworms.

 Planaria.
 Early on there were white planaria.
-By September, the dreaded red planaria/flatworms showed up and are having a great time.
+By September, the dreaded red planaria/flatworms showed up and were having a great time but soon vanished.

 Amphipods - a nice group with some big ones!
 They mostly come out at night.